derek-knox/Coding-For-Designers/Coding and Concept/Coding and Concept.md

 Next we will talk about *interfacing* which will allow us to understand how we can actually use built-in, 3rd-party, and custom code in a reusable manner.
 This is also how we get different sections of code to talk to each other.

 Additionally, we will explore the differences between synchronous and asynchronous behavior.
-This is just a fancy way of saying when something will happen *now* or *later*.
+This is just a fancy way of saying that something will happen *now* or *later*.
 This exploration will naturally tie into visiting the client and server model.
 We will learn the specific benefits of having multiple devices (phones, computers, etc.) communicate and/or do dedicated and unique work.

 Lastly, we will look at the anatomy of a source code file for HTML (.html), CSS (.css), and JavaScript (.js).
 In doing so we will visit a few examples that highlight the value of two extemely important programming concepts.
 The first is *recycle and reuse* (also known as *don't repeat yourself* or *DRY*).
 The second is *work. right. better.*, a mantra that will help you improve your code authoring over time.
 All coders live by this, myself included.